mateo-cogeanu/Vault-zip/README.md

 ## Benefits of Vault Zip

-- **Secure and Private**: All operations are performed locally in your browser, so your files never leave your device.
 - **Cross-Platform**: Works on any device with a modern browser, including desktops, tablets, and smartphones.
 - **Custom Format**: The `.vz` format is specifically designed to offer both archiving and optional compression, making it versatile and efficient.